Creamy Cheesecake with Philadelphia Cream Cheese

-Today we’re bringing you this easy-to-make and delicious cheesecake recipe that is made with Philadelphia cream cheese instead of soft cheese, giving it a unique creamy texture and slightly sour kick!
+Today we’re bringing you this easy-to-make and delicious cheesecake recipe that is made with Philadelphia cream cheese instead of soft cheese, giving it a uniquely creamy texture and slightly sour kick!

-As I was preparing it, however, I hit a setback when my scale turned out not to be working properly, and so I had to improvise.
-Luckily, because that’s how this post came about!
 This recipe doesn’t contain any sort of weight measurements.
-Instead, I’m here to show you another way to measure for those of you lazy to bring the scale out.
+Instead, I’m here to show you another way to measure for those of you who are too lazy to get the scale out.

 Ingredients (serves 4)